xmsec/ghost-theme-yaldorei/README.md

 10. Change the data creat_at in posts to changed_at
 11. Update to Kaldorei 2.1.0

-Theme name was made since Yaldorei sounds like someone'name Yan DY I met.
+Theme name was named since Yaldorei sounds like someone'name Yan DY I met.

 ## How to use